leomccormack/HO-SIRR/README.md

 pars.alpha_diff = 0.975;     % minimum diffuseness averaging coefficient (one-pole filter)

 % Optionally, the first highest N peaks of the response may be isolated
-% and pnned with a broad-band
+% and panned with broad-band DoA estimates, which can reduce timbral
+% colourations of the method
 pars.BROADBAND_DIRECT = 1;   % 0: disabled, 1: enabled
 pars.nBroadbandPeaks = 1;    % number of peaks to isolate
 ```

-The input Ambisonic signals (ACN/N3D) may be rendered for the loudspeaker set-up as:
+The input Ambisonic signals may be rendered for the loudspeaker set-up as:

 ```
+pars.chOrdering = 'ACN'; % 'ACN', or 'WXYZ'
+pars.normScheme = 'N3D'; % 'N3D', or 'SN3D'
-shir = audioread( ??? ) % load input audio, which should use ACN/N3D conventions
+shir = audioread( ??? ) % load input audio
 [lsir, lsir_ndiff, lsir_diff, pars, analysis] = HOSIRR(shir, pars);
 % lsir       - output loudspeaker impulse responses
 % lsir_ndiff - output loudspeaker impulse responses, direct stream only